-Control Demands Control Criteria Basic/Transitional/Advanced HR 4.1 The healthcare entity shall define responsibilities concerning information security for performing employment termination or change of employment The healthcare entity shall: 1.
-Establish internal and external communication protocol on employment exit 2.
-Ensure adequate knowledge transfers and responsibility handovers Basic HR 4.2 The healthcare entity shall ensure recovery of all organizational assets upon termination of employment, contract or agreement The healthcare entity shall: 1.
-Ensure all organizational assets are recovered and necessary acknowledgement and clearance obtained from appropriate stakeholders 2.
+Control Demands Basic/Transitional/Advanced The healthcare entity shall define responsibilities concerning information security for performing employment termination or change of employment The healthcare entity shall: Basic 1.
+Establish internal and external communication protocol on employment Dasic

+2. Ensure adequate knowledge transfers and responsibility handovers HR 4.2 The healthcare entity shall ensure recovery of all organizational assets upon termination of employment, contract or agreement The healthcare entity shall: Ensure all organizational assets are recovered and necessary acknowledgement and clearance obtained from appropriate stakeholders Basic 2.
 Ensure all information, with special focus on healthcare information, has been recovered and cannot be misused anywhere, anytime 3.
-Ensure resources leaving the entity formally acknowledges and conforms that no information is under their direct or indirect possession or use Basic HR 4.3 The healthcare entity shall remove access rights and revoke privileges of individuals upon termination of employment, contract or agreement The healthcare entity shall remove access to systems, applications, information, secure areas, and work areas.
-The healthcare entity shall: 1.
+Ensure resources leaving the entity formally acknowledges and conforms that no information is under their direct or indirect possession or use HR 4.3 The healthcare entity shall remove access rights and revoke privileges of individuals upon termination of employment, contract or agreement The healthcare entity shall remove access to systems, applications, information, secure areas, and work areas.
+The healthcare entity shall: Basic 1.
 Ensure access to systems, application, information, secure areas, work areas and identified critical areas are revoked upon termination 2.
-Communicate with health sector regulator or Abu Dhabi government to revoke any relevant system and application access upon termination Basic HR 4.4 The healthcare entity shall develop internal process to manage internal transfers and change of role The healthcare entity shall: 1.
-Ensure communication to all necessary internal and external stake holders on change of role or internal transfers 2.
-Revoke access and privileges associated with old role and reassign privileges on system, application and information access and utilization consistent with their new role based on necessary authorization Basic
+Communicate with health sector regulator or Abu Dhabi government to revoke any relevant system and application access upon termination HR 4.4 The healthcare entity shall develop internal process to manage internal transfers and change of role The healthcare entity shall: